cyotek/Cyotek.Windows.Forms.ColorPicker/README.md

 `ShowHex`, `ShowHsl` and `ShowRgb` properties can be used to show or hide groups of editors.

+Alternatively, the `NubSize`, `NubColor` and `NubOutlineColor` properties can be used to customise the appearance of the sliders.

 ### ScreenColorPicker Control

 ![ScreenColorPicker control demonstration][screenpickerscreen]